Showing posts with label Love. Show all posts

 Harmonious

 How did Moses meet her?
 Maybe she left Egypt with them.
-Exodus suggest some other people attached themselves to the Israelites and their God and left with them.
+Exodus suggests some other people attached themselves to the Israelites and their God and left with them.

 Tuesday, August 1, 2017